ronanquillevere/ronanquillevere.github.io/_posts/2016-09-22-tasklist-react-flux-rxjs.markdown

     }
 {% endhighlight %}

 Now let's have a look at the `handleSubmit` method.
 Note the `e.preventDefault()` to avoid really submitting the form.
 Here our javascript code is going to take care of things.
-Once the submit is pressed we send an `action` of type `CREATE_TASK` thanks to a dispatcher that was passed with the props `his.props.dispatcher.dispatch(action);`.
+Once the submit is pressed we send an `action` of type `CREATE_TASK` thanks to a dispatcher that was passed with the props `this.props.dispatcher.dispatch(action);`.
 Finally we clear the textfield by using the setState method `this.setState({text: ''});`

 {% highlight javascript %}
 handleSubmit: function(e)